abelectronicsuk/ABElectronics_dotNetCore_Libraries/ABElectronicsUK/README.md

 ## Usage

-To use the ServoPi Pi library in your code you must first import the library dll:
+To use the ServoPi Pi library in your code you must first import the library DLL:
 ```
 using ABElectronicsUK;
 ```
-Next you must initialise the ServoPi class:
+Next, you must initialise the ServoPi class:
 ```
 ABElectronicsUK.ServoPi servo = new ABElectronicsUK.ServoPi(0x40);
 ```
 The argument is the I2C addresses of the Servo Pi chip.

-Next we need to connect to the device and wait for the connection
+Next, we need to connect to the device and wait for the connection
 ```
 servo.Connect();

 while (!servo.IsConnected){}
 ```
-Set PWM frequency to 60 Hz and enable the output
+Set the PWM frequency to 60 Hz and enable the output
 ```
 servo.SetPWMFreqency(60);
 ```
 **Optional**
-You can set the enable pin to use the output enable functions and the enable and disable the output.
+You can set the enable pin to use the output enable functions and enable or disable the output.
 The default GPIO pin 4 is not supported in Windows 10 IOT and so the OE pad will need to be connected to a different GPIO pin to use this functionality.

 ```